tido/plgToMSS/README.md

 deployPlg [plugin file names]
 ```
 Deploys plugins from build directory (specified in config) to Sibelius.
 If file names are passed on the command
-line, deploy those files, otherwise deploy the plugin identified in the config file.
-If none is identified in the
+line, deploy those files, otherwise deploy the plugin identified in the config file, and additionally a plugin
+named Test<pluginName> if one exists in the build directory .
+If none is identified in the config file, this will
-config file, this will deploy all plugins in the build directory.
+deploy all plugins in the build directory.

 ## plgconfig.js
 ```javascript